All 23 Rethymno Sightseeing

 An interesting site of Rethymno is the Ottoman baths, also known as Hamam in Turkish.
 They are situated in the Old Town, on Radamanthyos st, and date from 1670.

-The Public Park of Rethymno is a lush green area located in the centre of the city.
+The Public Park of Rethymno is a lush green area located in the center of the city.
 This is a favorite promenade for locals and visitors.
 It also hosts a small zoo with species of the Cretan animals.

 A small but elegantly classical structure stands at Petichaki square, in the heart of the old town of Rethymno, close to Loggia.
 This is the Rimondi fountain built in 1626.

-The Venetian Loggia is a 16th century building located in the heart of the Old Town of Rethymnon.
+The Venetian Loggia is a 16th-century building located in the heart of the Old Town of Rethymnon.
 It used to be the meeting point for the Venetian noblemen in the Medieval times and now it hosts the gift shop of the Archaeological Museum of Rethymnon.

 In the remote village of Zoniana, 45 km from Rethymno, there is an interesting wax museum with figures from all over the Cretan history.
 Established in 1998, this Wax Museum is housed in a space of 1,000 sq.m.